chashmishcoder/Sentiment-Analysis/README.md

 # Sentiment Analysis App

-This is a Sentiment Analysis API built with Flask.
-It uses a pre-trained machine learning model to predict the sentiment of text data.
-The vectorizer is downloaded from Google Drive because of size constraint.
+This project is a sentiment analysis application built using Python and Flask for the backend and Next.js for the frontend.
+It analyzes text input or CSV files to predict sentiment (positive, negative, or neutral) and provides a distribution of sentiments.
+The backend uses a pre-trained machine learning model with a TF-IDF vectorizer, while the frontend offers an interactive UI for users to input text or upload CSV files.

 ## Features